 before emailing, please read the following note:

-Ever since Whipping Girl came out a few years ago, the number of email messages I receive have increased enormously.
+Ever since Whipping Girl came out, the number of email messages I receive have increased enormously.
 Some of these are ‘thank you’s from people who enjoyed the book.
 Other messages are from people who have questions about, or who are offering constructive criticism regarding, things I have written.
 Still others are requests asking for help regarding finding trans resources, advice about transitioning, asking for my help or participation in trans- or gender-related projects, and so forth.

 When I have time, I try to respond to as many emails as I can.
 But unfortunately, there are only so many hours in a day, and I simply do not have time to answer all of them.
 My apologies in advance to those who never receive a reply from me.